Shatzii/Go4it-V2/replit.md

 ## Recent Changes (2025-07-16)

-### Full Platform Functionality Restoration - COMPLETED ✓
+### Comprehensive School System Integration - COMPLETED ✓
 - **New Go4It Logo Integration**: Updated logo throughout platform to use new TFSD3208 logo with wings and shield design
 - **White Background Elimination**: Removed all white backgrounds from components and replaced with consistent dark theme
 - **Enhanced Dark Theme**: Applied slate-900/slate-800 color scheme consistently across all pages